dennisgsmith/filmfest/README.md

 ## settings.py

 settings.py contains a function that creates a local .env to store user credentials in environment variables in order to login to filmfreeway securely.
-It will ask for the username and password in the terminal. *if the password is incorrectly entered, you have to delete the .env file and restart the submissions script.* python-dotenv *is used to load the credentials into submissions.py.
-This script is not indended to run directly in the terminal.*
+- It will ask for the username and password in the terminal.
+- *if the password is incorrectly entered, you have to delete the .env file and restart the submissions script.*
+- python-dotenv is used to load the credentials into submissions.py
+- *This script is not indended to run directly in the terminal.*

 ## TODO